 Therefore, the task of the Centre is to educate teachers, community leaders, religious leaders, government bureaucrats, diplomats and others to be able to identify the early warning signs which can lead to genocidal violence.

 The Centre is located within the historic walls of the former ghetto of Theresienstadt in the “Artillery Barracks” building, Akademicka Street 409, Terezín.
-The Centre includes the

 The haunting buildings of the ghetto were formed from the military complex completed during the reign of former Austro-Hungarian Emperor Franz Joseph II.
 A jewel of Habsburgian architecture and site at the centre of much recent Central European history, including the Holocaust, Jews and other inmates were also housed and tormented in parts of what is today the provincial city of Terezin, ca. 50 kilometres north-west of Prague.